-The Fear of Making Decisions is Technically Known as Decidophobia and is most likely rooted in the fear and worry about making a mistake rather than being afraid of actually deciding something.
+The fear of Making Decisions is also known as Decidophobia and is most likely rooted in the fear of making mistakes (Atelophobia) rather than being afraid of actually deciding something.

 However, some people can become so afraid of getting things wrong that it becomes paralysing leading to an inability to make any kind of decision, no matter how trivial it might seem.

-Its important to realise that you cannot succeed without having some failures and so, rather than being opposites, failure is a PART of success!
+It’s important to realise that you cannot succeed without having some failures and so, rather than being opposites, failures are a PART of success!

-The symptoms of the Fear of Making Decisions are very similar to other specific phobias and will often include:
+The symptoms associated with the fear of Making Decisions have much in common with other fears and phobias and may include:

 - Panic attacks